 - Patient Care—In addition to surgical training, we will provide high-level educational opportunities for the medical treatment of complex benign gynecologic disorders.
 We will collaborate with patients and patient-advocates to provide evidence-based educational materials and facilitate communication about these conditions.

 Our vision is to assure quality and uniform training of graduates of the fellowship in minimally invasive gynecologic surgery.

 In the late 1980s, Veasy Buttram, M.D. proposed and initiated a one-year fellowship in reproductive surgery.
 The program was developed because he recognized that most graduating residents in obstetrics and gynecology were not fully trained in modern endoscopic surgery.
 In addition, it was recognized that private physicians were developing most of the advances in endoscopic surgery in non-university hospitals.
 Several leading reproductive surgeons who were recognized for their surgical skills and interests in teaching were recruited to serve as preceptors for the SRS (Society of Reproductive Surgeons) Fellowship.

 During the 1990s, similar fellowships were established on an ad hoc basis without formal affiliation with the AAGL or the SRS.
 These fellowships focused on a variety of clinical areas, primarily due to the interests and practices of the sponsoring physician.
-In 2001, the AAGL and the SRS Fellowship Committee collaborated to establish the Fellowship in Minimally Invasive Gynecologic Surgery with a standardized minimal curriculum and a requirement for research.
+In 2001, the AAGL and the SRS Fellowship Committee collaborated to establish the Fellowship in Minimally Invasive Gynecologic Surgery (FMIGS) with a standardized minimal curriculum and a requirement for research.
 The first Fellowships were granted to seven preceptees at seven sites throughout the United States.
-Since the start, 315 fellows have successfully graduated from the program.
-The AAGL and SRS remain affiliated with the Fellowship in Minimally Invasive Gynecologic Surgery.
+No longer affiliated with the SRS, the AAGL/FMIGS program has successfully graduated 450+ fellows.